Mexico eyes return of Formula One racing

-Liverpool belatedly kick-started their year and damaged Tottenham Hotspur's slender Premier League title hopes as Sadio Mane struck both goals in a 2-0 victory at Anfield on Saturday.

-MEXICO CITY A Mexican entertainment company hopes to bring back the globally popular Formula One motor races to Mexico after a two-decade hiatus due to the high price of hosting the international events.
+MEXICO CITY, Aug 8 A Mexican entertainment company hopes to bring back the globally popular Formula One motor races to Mexico after a two-decade hiatus due to the high price of hosting the international events.

 "It's being studied," Carlos Slim Domit, the son of the world's richest man Carlos Slim, told Reuters on Monday.